duniter/duniter/doc/Protocol.md

-sigDelay    | Minimum delay between 2 identical certifications (same pubkeys) sigValidity | Maximum age of a valid signature (in seconds) sigQty      | Minimum quantity of signatures to be part of the WoT msValidity  | Maximum age of a valid membership (in seconds) stepMax     | Maximum distance between each WoT member and a newcomer powZeroMin  | Minimum number of zeros for a Proof-of-Work
+sigDelay    | Minimum delay between 2 identical certifications (same pubkeys) sigValidity | Maximum age of a valid signature (in seconds) sigQty      | Minimum quantity of signatures to be part of the WoT sigWoT      | Minimum quantity of valid made certifications to be part of the WoT for distance rule msValidity  | Maximum age of a valid membership (in seconds) stepMax     | Maximum distance between each WoT member and a newcomer powZeroMin  | Minimum number of zeros for a Proof-of-Work